 If everything is ok, the B-robot only needs a little bit of help from the servo to stand up by itself.
 Take a look to the video below.
 If your robot does not behave like in the video, adjust the stepper motor drivers output power (instructions above).
 Keep in mind that the bumpers have two functions here: protect the electronics+robot and help it to stand up easily.

 There is a DEBUG MODE inside the B-robot CODE.
-This MODE will allow you the debug the behaviour of the robot if you are having issues.
+This MODE will allow you to debug the behavior of the robot if you are having issues.
 Please, refer to the B-robot community if you have problems or questions.

 Look at the sketch line “#define DEBUG 0″ and change the 0 to 1…8 depending on what info you want to get.
 Take a look to the CODE below: